Illinois Seat Belt Law - Chicago Claim Basics

 Common misunderstandings to avoid

-Evidence checklist when belt use is disputed
+Evidence checklist when belt use comes up

 • Police crash report and officer observations